 - Greatest number of travel options and benefits for all users: vehicles, transit, carpool, express tolls, and bicyclists while reducing congestion.
 7,620 – 7,640 people traveling through the corridor per day – a 33% increase compared to the existing corridor

 - Improvements can be phased over time as funding becomes available

-Bringing BRT to State Highway 119 is going to reduce traffic congestion and make the corridor faster for everybody to travel.
+Bringing BRT to CO Highway 119 is going to reduce traffic congestion and make the corridor faster for everybody to travel.
 It is projected that travel times will be cut in half by those who use BRT and the Express lanes along the corridor when the project is completed, compared to those driving solo.

 In a recent interview with Colorado Public Radio, CDOT Executive Director Shoshana Lew, praised the US 36 project and the success of BRT along the corridor.